Qiskit/qiskit/CONTRIBUTING.md

 #### Responding to review comments

-* Ask questions if you don't understand what a reviewer is saying, or if you're not certain if they're suggesting changes or not.
+* Ask questions if you don't understand what a reviewer is saying, or if you're not certain whether they're suggesting changes.
 * Feel free to respond to suggestions or questions with your reasoning for doing things a different way, if you don't fully agree with the review comment.
   Code review is a collaborative two-way process.